AcademySoftwareFoundation/rez/wiki/pages/Testing-Packages.md

 	]$ rez-test maya_utils lint unittest_name

-This example runs two tests, "lint" and "unittest_name", from the "maya_utils" Rez package.
+This example runs two test targets, "lint" and "unittest_name", from the "maya_utils" Rez package.
 Rez runs these tests one at a time, in the order you define them.

 You may also "enter" any test environment, instead of running a test by